serverless/serverless/docs/providers/azure/guide/services.md

 ## Deployment

-When you deploy a Service, all of the Functions, Events and Resources in your `serverless.yml` are translated into calls to the platform API to dynamically define those resources.
+When you deploy a Service, all of the Functions, and Events in your `serverless.yml` are translated into calls to the platform API to dynamically define those resources.

 To deploy a service, use the `deploy` command: